openx/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 #### Step 5: Rendering

 If the Apollo bid wins on MoPub it will be rendered by `OpenXApolloInterstitialAdapter`.
 You do not have to do anything for this.
-Just make sure that your order has been set up correctly and an adapter is added.
+Just make sure that your order had been set up correctly and an adapter is added.

 However, due to the expiration, the ad could become invalid with time.
 So it is always useful to check it with `interstitial?.isReady` before display.